Student Poster Contest

 Marc H. Choko Scholarships

-These posters on the theme of mental health and artistic expression, were selected from among the submissions to the Société des designers graphiques du Québec (SDGQ) design competition for the Marc H. Choko Scholarships.
+These posters on the theme “Peace and Trust”, were selected from among the submissions to the Société des designers graphiques du Québec (SDGQ) annual design competition for the Marc H. Choko Scholarships.

-This competition is open to students registered in a Quebec CEGEP or university graphic design program; its aim is to develop their skills and interest in poster design, while at the same time promoting a cause for the common good.
+Now in its seventh year, this annual competition is open to students registered in a Quebec CEGEP or university graphic design program, officially recognized by the Quebec government.
+Its aim is to develop their skills and interest in poster design, while at the same time promoting a cause for the common good.

 Not to be missed!

 Be an insider

 Subscribe to our mailing list, and be the first to know about our exhibitions and activities.Subscribe now

 Members benefit from unlimited free access to the McCord exhibitions, activities, and many more privileges.Become a Member now